quarkiverse/quarkus-langchain4j/samples/email-a-poem/README.md

 # AI Service example with Tools that can write a poem and send it by email

-This example demonstrates how to create a chatbot with RAG using `quarkus-langchain4j`.
-This chatbot internally uses LLM-generated SQL queries to retrieve the relevant information from a PostgreSQL database.
+This example demonstrates how to create an AI service that can discover and use locally implemented tools.

 ## Running the example